 Relative to initial location error estimates, vertical datum and station corrections significantly improve locations (Figure 12).
 The average horizontal error (EH) is 0.44 km and average vertical error (EZ) is 1.36 km (from the pre-VELEST model).
 After the vertical datum correction and applying the current velocity model, EH increases slightly to 0.49 km and EZ reduces to 1.33 km.
 However, in applying the VELEST determined model, EH is unchanged (0.49 km) while EZ decreases to 1.08 km.
 Applying station corrections with the local velocity model resulted in an EH of 0.45 km and EZ of 1.27 km; using VELEST determined model, EH reduces to 0.43 km and EZ to 0.98 km.
 Additionally, RMS travel-time residuals, for initial event locations, are on average ~0.10-0.13 seconds.
 The average RMS value for events after the datum correction reduces to 0.074 sec, applying the initial velocity model.
 Using the VELEST 1-D model, average RMS values for datum and residual corrected travel-times reduce slightly to 0.073 sec.
 Depth constraints are consistently more uncertain than epicentral controls, and these results show that our VELEST-determined velocity model reduces overall location uncertainty and is an improvement, albeit slight, over the Sierra Great Basin boundary model (Figure 13).

 There is a 9:1 ratio in strike-slip to normal solutions for the 679 (period 2000-2013) short-period mechanisms (Figure 14).
-A composite P-T diagram (Figure 15) shows overall E-W extension with predominantly shallow T-axes plunge angles.
-In contrast, there is a broad, generally N-S, distribution in P-axes orientation and more variation in the plunge angle.
-Based on the distribution of P-axes in the composite P-T diagram, events tend to cluster either as strike-slip or normal with relatively fewer oblique mechanisms.
-In interpreting a distribution of focal mechanisms, one must take into account that some mechanisms are less well constrained than others possibly due to incorrect P-wave polarities and depth errors impacting takeoff angles from the source.
+A composite P-T diagram (Figure 15) shows overall E-W extension with predominantly shallow T-axis plunge angles.
+In contrast, there is a broad, generally N-S, distribution in the orientations of the P-axes and more variation in their plunge angles.
+Based on the distribution of P-axes in the composite P-T diagram, events tend to cluster either as strike-slip or normal with relatively few oblique mechanisms.
+In interpreting a distribution of focal mechanisms, one must take into account that some mechanisms are less well constrained than others possibly due to incorrect P-wave polarities and to depth errors impacting assumed takeoff angles from the source.